MileHacker Logo

 Walkable Areas

-• Kaş town center is very pedestrian-friendly.
+• Kaş the downtown area is very pedestrian-friendly.

 • Charming cobbled streets, a pedestrianized harbor area, and a promenade along the waterfront.